-Think snow covered roofs, Christmas markets with lots of mulled wine (HELLS YEAH) and eating as much Swedish meat balls as you can without feeling guilty, because it’s winter y’all and you need hearty food to stay warm.
+Think snow-covered roofs, Christmas markets with mulled wine and eating as many Swedish meatballs as you can without feeling guilty, because it’s winter y’all and you need hearty food to stay warm.

-On the first day, I still remembering pulling open the curtains of our apartment to see a blanket of white, with little snowflakes trickling down past our window.
-As the day progressed, groups of school children would run around in their onesies, sledding and rolling around in the snow.
+One of the travel moments that will stay with me forever was pulling open the curtains of our apartment on our first day in Stockholm, only to be greeted with a blanket of white, with little snowflakes trickling down past our window.
+As the morning progressed, I watched groups of school children sledding outside and throwing snowballs at each other.

-For those of you who dream of a magical snow covered Stockholm (or any other major Scandinavian city), I’ve put together my fantastical-best-est-guide to surviving (and THRIVING!) the weather.
+For those of you who dream of a magical snow-covered Stockholm (or any other major Scandinavian city), I’ve put together a guide to surviving (and THRIVING!) in winter:

 This seems to be an obvious point, but if you’re from the Southern Hemisphere, nothing can prepare you for how cold it really can be.
 If you don’t come prepared, you will cry.
 I’m not even kidding.
 Cold hurts.
 Hurts, BAD.

 Now, before you read on, I want to stress that cold weather impacts people in different ways.
 I know my husband very rarely feels cold, whereas I am always cold in winter (even in Australia).
 Knowing this, I knew I had to be 100% prepared for winter in Stockholm.

 Before leaving home, I did a bit of shopping.
 Some of my recommendations include:

 - A warm coat: a down coat will keep you warm (and they’re lightweight!)
 If you can’t find a down jacket, try to find a coat made from a blend of wool and/or cashmere.
 This is a great budget friendly down jacket option if you don’t have one already!